chamodranasgala/chamodranasgala/README.md

-# Chamod Ranasgala
+## Well, hello there 👋

+# Who am I?

-I'm Chamod from Sri Lanka.
-And I am Information Technology undergraduate at SLIIT.
+I am Information Technology undergraduate at SLIIT.
 I really like to full-stack development.
 I enjoy learning languages and frameworks like Node JS, React JS, PHP Laravel.

 ## Skills and Experience